Themehigh/themehigh.github.io/_posts/2019-11-01-email-customizer-knowledge-base.markdown

 ##### WPML Template Selection Criterias.

-The WPML email template is selected based on some criterias.
+When the WooCommerce email is triggered, the WPML email template is selected based on some criterias.
 1. Checks for the order placed language version of assigned template.
 Suppose if the assigned template for an email is **My Template**, then the plugin checks for the order placed language version of **My Template**.
 If it exists, the corresponding version of template is loaded.
 2. If not, plugin checks for the default language version of the template (**My Template**).
 If the corresponding template is found, then the template is loaded.